-STARTING POINT: PROGRESSING: INNOVATING: Implementing Practices Related To Best Practice Demonstrating Practices that Bolster Family Engagement Implementing Family Engagement Practices that are Systemic, Integrate and Comprehensive Growing support for families as educa- tors in communities.
-Providers, directors and staff provide information about community resourc- es (e.g., family literacy programs, and parenting workshops) to families.
-Representatives of trusted community organizations meet and present their offerings to families (e.g., at a parent meeting, and a community resource fair).
-Together with families, Providers, directors and staff provide feedback to community partners about services that are most easily accessed and effectively used, as well as about barri- ers and service gaps.
-Families, providers, directors, staff ar community partners use information from families' experiences to decide how best to get the word out about existing community services, and to determine how to enhance them, remove barri- ers, and fill in service gaps.
-This best describes our program This best describes our program This best describes our program Family engagement moves into the community.
-Providers, directors and staff link fam- ilies to program/ community opportu- nities for peer networking, volunteer activities, internships and other expe- riences that expand their personal and professional interests.
-Parents form relationships with parent- to-parent organizations or K-12 parent groups to facilitate their child's transition to community programs.
-Parents serve as mentors for one another and connect each other with alumni parents/families, elders and professionals in the community to promote advocacy, administration development and fami engagement in the community.
-This best describes our program This best describes our program □ This best describes our program
+COMMITMENT TO SOCIAL SUPPORT SYSTEMS WITHIN PROGRAM AND WITH LARGER COMMUNITY STARTING POINT: PROGRESSING: INNOVATING: Implementing Practices Related To Best Practice Demonstrating Practices that Bolster Family Engagement Implementing Family Engagement Practices that are Systemic, Integrated and Comprehensive Growing support for families as educators in communities.
+Families, providers, directors, staff and community partners use information from families' experiences to decide how best to get the word out about existing community services, and to determine how to enhance them, remove barriers, and fill in service gaps. ☐ This best describes our program ☐ This best describes our program ☐ This best describes our program Family engagement moves into the community.
+Providers, directors and staff link families to program/ community opportunities for peer networking, volunteer activities, internships and other experiences that expand their personal and professional interests.
+Parents form relationships with parent-to-parent organizations or K-12 parent groups to facilitate their child's transition to community programs.
+Parents serve as mentors for one another and connect each other with alumni parents/families, elders and professionals in the community to promote advocacy, administration development and family engagement in the community. ☐ This best describes our program ☐ This best describes our program ☐ This best describes our program